joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-4.md

 In this fourth part we will be adding API key authentication to protect our write endpoints.
 Here is the full series outline:

-1. **Axum Backend Basics** — routes, shared state, and an in-memory URL shortener
+1. **Axum Backend Basics**: routes, shared state, and an in-memory URL shortener
-2. **Database Persistence** — swapping the HashMap for a real database with sqlx
+2. **Database Persistence**: swapping the HashMap for a real database with sqlx
-3. **Error Handling & Validation** — custom error types, URL validation, and graceful responses
+3. **Error Handling & Validation**: custom error types, URL validation, and graceful responses
-4. **Authentication** (this post) — API keys and auth middleware
+4. **Authentication** (this post): API keys and auth middleware
-5. **Yew.rs Frontend** — building an SPA that talks to our API
+5. **Yew.rs Frontend**: building an SPA that talks to our API
-6. **Deployment** — Dockerizing the app and serving Yew from Axum
+6. **Deployment**: Dockerizing the app and serving Yew from Axum

 ## Why Authentication?